nortikin/sverchok/docs/nodes/generators_extended/profile_mk3.rst

 * **KnotNames**.
 Names of all knot points.
 This output in junction with **Knots** may be used to display all knots in the 3D view by use of **Viewer Index** node - this is very useful for debugging of your profile.
+* **Curve**.
+Curve objects generated.
+This output contains a separate Curve object for each segment (each instruction).

 Operators
 ---------